seatable/seatable-scripts/manual/javascript-api/README.md

 * [Columns](columns.md)
 * [Constants](constants.md): Some constant definitions

-To use SeaTable APIS, you should first initialize a base object and call `base.auth()`. `base.auth()` is an async function, which needs to be executed in async functions.
+To use SeaTable APIs, you should first initialize a base object and call `base.auth()`. `base.auth()` is an async function, which needs to be executed in async functions.
 Other APIs all return a promise object.
 There are two ways to use them

 The first way: